graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 ## Vector3 sample with combined string/structured parsing and serialization

+Keep in mind that the serialized value returned by custom scalar can by anything that the environment allows.
+For example it can be a structured object, rather than a simple value.
+This is also true of variables, however literals can only be the represented by the native scalar types supported by the GraphQL query language -- integers, floating-point values, booleans and null values.
+You cannot parse a structured literal object into a scalar value.

-Now to extend our sample, let's assume that we want the Vector3 scalar to instead accept and return data in a more structured format, in addition to support the string format for variables.
+So to extend our sample, let's assume that we want the Vector3 scalar to instead accept and return data in a more structured format, in addition to supporting the string format for literals.

 Here is a sample of a variable supporting a more structured format: